How do I use AWS KMS to encrypt log data in CloudWatch Logs?

 Note: You can't use the CloudWatch console to associate an AWS KMS key with an existing log group.

-To associate a AWS KMS key after you created it, run the following associate-kms-key command:
+To associate an AWS KMS key after you created it, run the following associate-kms-key command:

 Note: Replace example-log-group with the log group name and example-key-arn with the AWS KMS key ID.

-You can disassociate an AWS KMS key from a log group.
-After you disassociate or change an AWS KMS key, CloudWatch Logs can decrypt and return log data.
-However, if you turn off an AWS KMS key, then CloudWatch Logs can't read the logs that you encrypted with the key.
+You can also disassociate an AWS KMS key from a log group.
+After you disassociate or change an AWS KMS key, CloudWatch Logs can decrypt and return the log data.
+However, if you deactivate an AWS KMS key, then CloudWatch Logs can't read the logs that you encrypted with the key.

 Related information